-A Client using the Introspection Device Data of a Device should check the version of the supported Introspection Device Data of the Device.
+A Client using the IDD of a Device should check the version of the supported IDD of the Device.
 The swagger version is indicated in each file with the tag "swagger".
 Example of the 2.0 supported version of the tag is: "swagger": "2.0".
-Later versions of the spec may reference newer versions of the OpenAPI specificationswagger specification, for example 3.0.
+Later versions of the specification may reference newer versions of the OpenAPI specification (swagger specification), for example 3.0.

-A Server shall support one Resource with a Resource Type of “oic.wk.introspection” as defined in Table 31.
-The Resource with a Resource Type of “oic.wk.introspection” shall be included in the Resource “/oic/res”.OpenAPI specificationG.2
+A Device shall support one Resource with a Resource Type of “oic.wk.introspection” as defined in Table 31.
+The Resource with a Resource Type of “oic.wk.introspection” shall be included in the Resource “/oic/res”.

+An empty IDD file, e.g. no URLs are exposed, shall still have the mandatory Swagger2.0 fields.
+See OpenAPI specification (swagger specification).
+An example of an empty Swagger2.0 file can be found in found in Annex G.2.

 Table 31.
 Introspection Resource